ADORSYS-GIS/openstack/playbooks/ansible-openstack-nova/README.md

 # OpenStack Nova Deployment with Ansible

-This project provides a complete Ansible-based deployment solution for OpenStack Nova, including all necessary dependencies (MariaDB, RabbitMQ, Keystone, Glance, and Placement).
-It uses Vagrant with libvirt to create virtual machines for a controller and compute node, then provisions them with Ansible playbooks.
+This project automates the complete and robust deployment of OpenStack Nova (Compute Service) along with its minimal dependencies for testing and validation.
+It uses Vagrant with libvirt to create virtual machines for a controller and compute node, then provisions them with Ansible playbooks to create a fully functional OpenStack environment.

 ## Table of Contents